Mounadi05/LIBFT-1337/README.md

 ---

 > <i>In this first part, you must re-code a set of the libc functions, as defined in their man.
-Your functions will need to present the same prototype and behaviors as the originals.
-Your functions’ names must be prefixed by “ft_”.
-For instance strlen becomes ft_strlen.</i>
+Your functions will need to present the same prototype and behaviors as the originals.</i>

 <p align=center>